 At Touro Synagogue in New Orleans, when promoting, the worship opportunity is explained as "a ritual of 'casting off' the remnants of the past year that we wish to leave behind" and provides an understanding of what to expect and bring: "With music, prayer, and time spent together as a community, we'll look ahead to the possibilities and opportunities for 5783 alongside our congregational family...
 Be sure to bring your bread or bird seed!"

 As my wife, Aliza, says, "so many of our institutions and organizations are trying to rebuild the past instead of reimagining the future."
 As we begin to enter the Jewish new year, may we all double down on our efforts to "expand the tent" and show off our "audacious hospitality."
-As our communities emerge from the pandemic, the value of extending our arms open may never be as critical as it is today.
+Extending our arms in welcome may never be as critical as it is today.